Universal Approximation Property of Hamiltonian Deep Neural Networks: INTRODUCTION

 \subsection{Contributions}

 In this paper, we present a rigorous theoretical framework to prove a UAP of HDNNs.
 First, with a slight modification, we generalize the class of HDNNs considered in \cite{galimberti2023hamiltonian} without compromising the provable non-vanishing gradients property\footnote{For the sake of simplicity, we retain the same name and also refer to the proposed modified version as HDNNs.}.
 Second, we prove that a portion of the flow of HDNNs can approximate any continuous function with arbitrary accuracy.
+To the best of our knowledge, this is the first UAP result for a class of ResNets enjoying non-vanishing gradients which are essential for numerically well-posed training.
 The proof is based on three essential features \emph{i.e.} symplectic discretization through the Semi-Implicit Euler (SIE) method, a careful choice of initial conditions, and an appropriate selection of the flow.
 It is important to note that general DNNs, such as deep Multi-Layered Perceptrons (MLPs) or recurrent NNs, can suffer from vanishing gradients and might fail to approximate arbitrary functions if the training stops early.
 Third, since DNNs arising from the discretization of ODEs are automorphic maps -- they do not alter the dimension of the input data -- based on the composition of functions, we extend the main result to approximate maps, where the dimensions of domain and co-domain are different.
 Finally, we provide a characterization of the approximation error with respect to the depth.

 {\it Organization:} Section \ref{sec:preliminaries} provides preliminaries on Hamiltonian NODEs, the employed discretization scheme, definitions of UAPs, and the problem formulation.
 In Section \ref{sec:main}, we prove the UAP for HDNNs (Theorem \ref{th:UAP_hamiltonian}), we investigate the case when the desired function is not an automorphic map (Corollary \ref{cor:problem2}), and provide some remarks on the approximation error (Proposition \ref{prop:approx}).
-Finally, some conclusions are provided in Section \ref{sec:conslusions}.
+We discuss a numerical example in Section \ref{Sec:numerical_examples}.
+Finally, conclusions are drawn in Section \ref{sec:conslusions}.